desmodev/desmodev.github.io/_posts/2022-11-23-putting-your-brief-in-order.md

 Additionally, further acknowledgement may be required if the editor’s academic background is similar to the student's area of study.

-The role of copy-editing and proofreading [has been defined](https://www.sydney.edu.au/policies/showdoc.aspx?recnum=PDOC2014/375&RendNum=0) as 'identifying errors in, and correcting, the presentation of the text so as to conform with standard usage and conventions'.
+The role of copy-editing and proofreading has been defined as 'identifying errors in, and correcting, the presentation of the text so as to conform with standard usage and conventions'.[1]

+--

+1. University of Sydney, *Thesis and Examination of Higher Degrees by Research Procedures 2020*, https://www.sydney.edu.au/policies/showdoc.aspx?recnum=PDOC2014/375&RendNum=0